jamesWalker55/qmul-final-project-report/src/report.md

 a -b in:samples/
 ```

-Terms such as `a` and `b` are treated as tag queries, while terms with the prefix `in:` are file path queries.
+Terms such as `a` and `b` are treated as tag names, while terms with the prefix `in:` are file path queries.
 Terms that do not have any operators between them are implicitly joined with an `AND` group.
-Additional operators such as `|` and `-` allow groupings that use boolean `OR` and `NOT` for searches.
+Additional operators such as `|` and `-` allow grouping terms using boolean `OR` and `NOT` queries.

 The application should convert the above plain-text query into the same SQL statement above when executing the query.